NztForum/Lolzteam-Public-API/README.md

 ### API Base URIs
 `api.zelenka.guru/`

-Starting from 1 January, 2023 new Base URIs will be `api.lzt.market`

 ### Rate limit
 20 requests per minute (3 seconds delay between per request) If you exceed the limit, the response code 429 will be returned to you.